iamcarlosdaniel/MAGEO/README.md

 ### Learn more examples
 #### Quick Start

-Learn how to use our Back End, please read the [SIGEMUV Quick Start](), which includes API usage examples.
+Learn how to use our Back End, please read the [MAGEO Quick Start](), which includes API usage examples.

 #### Example